 D. N. Srinivasa, Section Manager—Sales, Mahindra CIE Automotive, said: “electronica India and productronica India are very stimulating trade fairs for the electronics sector as they provide tremendous opportunities for exhibitors to showcase their latest technologies.
 One of our primary aims of participating in these trade fairs is to display our latest products to all our potential customers.
 All in all, the trade fairs have been very fruitful for us, from the point of developing new business connects.”

-The growth potential of the Indian electronics market is reflected by the presence of eight country pavilions including China, Germany, Korea, Singapore, Taiwan, the United Kingdom, and for the first time the European Union and Sri Lanka.
+The growth potential of the Indian electronics market is reflected by the presence of eight country and regions pavilions including China, Germany, Korea, Singapore, Taiwan (Chinese Taipei), the United Kingdom, and for the first time the European Union and Sri Lanka.

 Visitors extremely satisfied with supporting programs